 It happens to us all.
 A thoughtful (rich) friend asked in the pub a few days ago how he should build himself a new home.
 He's not a million miles from London.
 He mentioned "Passive House".
 He is keen to do things "right".
 Whatever that might be.

 Finding a Site

 In this case, my friend already has his plot.
-So I'll gloss over that usually painful part of the self-build process!
+So I'll gloss over that usually painful run-up to the self-build process!

 There's an old joke about the easiest way to make a small fortune.
-Start with a large one, and lose some of it.
+Start with a large one, and lose most of it.
 Likewise there's two common ways to get an energy-efficient and comfortable house.
 Gut and refurbish an existing one.
 Or knock it down and rebuild from scratch.

 Arguably, the only way to make an existing build as airtight as a good new-build is to wrap a new skin around it.
-Think External Wall Insulation (EWI) aka a 'tea cosy'.
+Think External Wall Insulation (EWI).
+AKA a 'tea cosy'.
 Else your best bet may be to make each room tight on its own as best you can.
 Tapes and squirty foam around your Internal Wall Insulation (IWI) panels, aka 'dry lining'.
-For this to work in practice you need a builder who 'gets' that unplanned ventilation, ie air leaks, is responsible for huge amounts of heat loss, and so detailing is key.
+For this to work in practice you need a builder who 'gets' that unplanned ventilation, ie air leakage, is responsible for huge amounts of heat loss.
+So detailing is key.
 No mash-hammers at dawn to 'adjust' walls for pipes and cables.
 Even if out of sight!

 Watch out for elements such as cut rigid foam board in wooden structures that move, eg between roof rafters.
-They will be exceeding difficult to make and keep tight too.
+They will be exceedingly difficult to make and keep tight too.

 New build to a Passive standard is designed from the get-go to be 'built tight, ventilated right'.
 So it will leak much less.
 And is less likely to come apart at the (taped) seams later.
-But it usually implies whole-house central ducted mechanical ventilation too.
+But it usually implies whole-house central ducted mechanical ventilation to match.